apinanaivot/Dalle2_batch_downloader/README.md

 ## Usage

 1. Navigate to your DALL-E 2 gallery page on the OpenAI labs website.
+Make sure to load all images on the page by scrolling all the way to the bottom.
 2. You'll see new buttons and an input field in the top-right corner of the page:
    - **Start Download**: Begins downloading from the start of your gallery
    - **Stop Download**: Pauses the download process